-We are updating our gamertag to a 12-character maximum, Unicode-based name of your choice with an auto-generated suffix.
-We now offer 13 different alphabets for gamers, which support over 200 languages worldwide.
+We’ve updated new Xbox gamertags to support a 12-character max, Unicode-based name of your choice, with an auto-generated suffix if the gamertag is shared.
+We now offer 13 different alphabets for gamers, which support more than 200 languages worldwide.

-Existing gamertags will remain unchanged with no suffix and no action required unless the player wants to make a change.
+Note Existing gamertags will remain unchanged with no suffix.
+No action is necessary unless you want to make a change.

 What’s the reason for the changes?

 All players should be able to express themselves proudly in their native language.
 We’re making this change to empower players around the world with more choice in how they represent themselves.

 Of course.
 You can keep your current gamertag with zero change in experience, and no suffix will be attached.
 Anyone else who chooses the same gamertag as you will automatically have a suffix added to distinguish them.

 Does the suffix always appear next to my gamertag?

 If you’re assigned a suffix, the # symbol and suffix appear everywhere except in friends lists.
 You don’t see suffixes of friends in your friends list and they don’t see yours in their friends lists.
 Your suffix is used in games so that everybody knows who’s who.

 Do I have to pay for the new updates?

 Your first gamertag change is free, regardless of how many changes you’ve made in the past.
 Subsequent changes are the same as before ($9.99 USD).